From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 The problem is fragmented resources and no clear path.

-That’s what this course provides.
+That’s what this mentoring provides.

 Why ZK makes sense now